Goji berries will remind you of cranberries or sour cherries with a hint tomato. Studies show they may be good for eye and long-term vision health.

 - Peel butternut and cut into large chunks.

-- Cut summer squash into large one-inch pieces
+- Cut summer squash into large one-inch pieces.

-- Seed bell pepper and cut into one inch squares
+- Seed bell pepper and cut into one-inch squares.

-- Heat oil over medium-high heat in a large dutch oven pan.
+- Heat oil over medium-high heat in a large Dutch oven pan.

-- Add winter squash, leeks, carrots and peppers.
-Cook for 10-20 minutes until caramelized, and slightly softened.
+- Add winter squash, leeks, carrots, and peppers.
+Cook for 10-20 minutes until caramelized and slightly softened.

-- Adjust the seasoning with salt.
+- Adjust seasoning with salt.

 Tomato and Goji Berry Paste